 In my opinion food should not cause harm to the Earth or our bodies.
 It gives us life, and it is absolutely vital for good health.
 I don’t grow my own food and it is my largest financial expense.
 However, I’ve found that eating healthy is not expensive by nature.
 I eat simply and follow these basic guidelines.

--Plant based.
-This means that I eat plants and not animals.
+-Plant-based.
+This means that I eat primarily plants and not animals.
 My diet mostly consists of fruits, vegetables, grains, legumes, nuts, and seeds.

 -Whole foods.
 Forget long ingredient lists.
 Whole foods have only one ingredient.

 -Non-packaged.
 I try really hard to not create trash or recycling, instead I choose pure food only.

 -Natural/Organic.
 I don’t care about certifications.
 All that matters is that the food came from the Earth and no chemicals were used in the process.